LPDI-EPFL/masif_seed/README.md

 params['nn_score_cutoff'] = 0.90
 ```

-The following files should be on your ```masif_seed_search/data/masif_targets/targets/template``` template directory:
+The following files are in your target directory and can be used for clustering:
 ```
 align_all_to_all_fixed_length.slurm
 align_all_to_all_setup.sh
 MDS_HELICES_RMSD.ipynb
 ```

-Copy them to your run directory and then run in the following order:
+Run them in the following order:

 ```
 ./align_all_to_all_setup.sh